Toronto-Robotics-club/ros_control_and_gazebo_simple_position_controller/simple_example_description/README.md

 Ros Kinetic

 to run the project follow these steps:
+1) Download the "simple_example_description" folder/directory and put it into your Desktop/workspace/src/ directory.
-1) Build the project:
+2) Build the project:
        $ cd Desktop/workspace
        $ catkin_make
        $ source devel/setup.bash
-2) Run the project:
+3) Run the project:
        $ roslaunch simple_example_description spawn_robot.launch